rust-embedded/wg/rfcs/0000-voting-majority.md

 We could omit the final stage where any number of approvals accepts a vote, always requiring at least the 33% (or 25%) majority.

+## No Self Voting

+At the moment the voting majority rules implicitly permit self voting.
+We could explicitly prohibit this instead.